-are an integral part of any wedding, and an aspect that requires a little more planning in the Turks and Caicos than at other destinations.
+Flowers and floral arrangements are an integral part of any wedding, and an aspect that requires a little more planning in the Turks and Caicos than at other destinations.

-Locally-grown Turks and Caicos Flowers
+Locally Grown Turks and Caicos Flowers

 Often, wedding couples have expressed interest in using local flowers.
-It’s actually not often feasible to use endemic flowers from the Turks and Caicos, yet locally-grown introduced flowers that are common in landscaping are an option.
+It’s actually not often feasible to use native flowers from the Turks and Caicos, yet locally grown introduced flowers that are common in landscaping are an option.
 Some common and beautiful examples include the bougainvillea, which may be purple, pink, peach, white, or salmon, the yellow elder, the sky blue plumbago, beach morning glory, hibiscus, cork tree and mahoe, royal poinciana, wood rose, several types of white lilies, and the larger introduced variety of frangipani.